Please find relevant information for holders of marketing authorizations and Parallel Import Authorization holders here.

 The companies holding MA’s or Parallel Import authorizations must connect to the European medicines verification system through the EU Hub.
 The MA or Parallel Import authorization holders will upload the data regarding the medicinal products to be marketed through the EU Hub.
 More information on the data to be uploaded can be found here.

 The connection to the EU Hub will be established by the onboarding partner (OBP).
 The onboarding partner (OBP) is the legal entity that will conclude a contract with EMVO to upload data to the EU Hub.
 This legal entity will act in representation of the companies of the group it belongs to.
 For example: in the multinational group XPTO that operates in the 32 countries involved in the project, the legal entity XYZ will be the onboarding partner before EMVO and will upload the data regarding the packs that will circulate in the 32 countries.
 The countries do not need to individually connect to the EU Hub.

 We highly recommend starting as soon as possible with the onboarding to the EU Hub.
 For more information please visit the following link: https://emvo-medicines.eu/.

 To initiate the onboarding process with the EMVO, please visit the following link: https://emvo-medicines.eu/pharmaceutical-companies/obp-portal/.

 Onboarding process – national medicines verification process

 Onboarding with MVO Portugal consists of two steps:

-The drafts can be requested by email to the following address firstname.lastname@example.org.
+All documentation can be requested via email to email@example.com.

 The MA holders or the Parallel Distributors will perform the operations in the system through the EU Hub.
 However, onboarding with MVO Portugal (and with each NMVO regarding the countries in which they operate) is necessary for the obligations set forth in the Directive and in the Delegated Regulation to be complied with.